ww24/kis/README.md

 * keyname     : `image`
 * filetype    : GIF or PNG or JPEG or WEBP

-※ If Content-Type isn't `multipart/form-data` then server get image file from request body and judge a MIME type from file.
+※ If Content-Type isn't `multipart/form-data` then server get image file from request body and judge a MIME type of file.

 #### Response
 * Content-Type: `application/json`